Our Mission

 20 Minutes to Impact Series: Demonstrating impact using Altmetric Explorer – Online

-Explore alternative metrics in Altmetric Explorer and learn how they might be useful in demonstrating your research impact.
+Explore alternative metrics in Altmetric Explorer and learn how they might be useful to demonstrating your research impact.

 Part of the 20 Minutes to Impact series where you will learn about a research impact metric or tool and receive step-by-step instructions which you can actively follow to accomplish an impact-related task by the end of the workshop.